yazgoo/vmux/README.md

 You can detach from the session with ^g

-After detaching / or quitting vim, you will be prompted, via sk to:
+After detaching / or quitting vim, you will be prompted to:

 - switch session
 - create a new session
 - exit